Gladstone Branch: Description

-The Gladstone Branch begins at Hoboken Terminal, with the exception of two weekday trains which run in and out of New York Penn Station.
-The line parallels the Morristown Line all the way from Hoboken or New York to Summit.
-At Summit, schedules are timed for most Morristown trains and Gladstone branch trains for easy transfers across the platform or one right after the other.
+Gladstone Line trains begin at Hoboken Terminal, with the exception of two weekday trains which run in and out of New York Penn Station.
+Gladstone Line trains run over the Morris & Essex from Hoboken or New York to Summit.
+At Summit, schedules are timed for most Morristown trains and Gladstone trains, permitting easy transfers across the platform or one right after the other.